devvid/sails-js-v1-passport-js-cheatsheet/README.md

 	</form>
 ```

-## 13. Optional Step: Add Session Store into MongoDB, Add the following into "config/session.js"
+## 13. Optional Step
+Add Session Store into MongoDB, Add the following into "config/session.js"
 ```
 	adapter: 'connect-mongo',
 	// Note: user, pass and port are optional